Content-Based Search for Deep Generative Models: Experiments

-An alternative approach to content-based model search is to index each model using user-defined descriptions.
-For each user query, we will find the model with a description that best matches the query.
-To test this approach, we use our ground-truth text description (e.g., ``portraits with botero's style'' for one of the StyleGAN-NADA models).
+\myparagraph{Comparison with metadata-based search.} We compare against an alternative where we index models using user-defined descriptions and search for models by text-matching the query and the model descriptions.
+To test this, we use the text query associated with each model as its description (e.g., ``portraits with Botero's style'' for one of the StyleGAN-NADA models).

-We compare our method with two model-description-based search methods in~\reftbl{clip_tag_retrieval_results}.
-(1) \texttt{Description (text)}: we test image- and sketch-based retrieval by generating captions from image and sketch queries using ClipCap~\cite{mokady2021clipcap}; then we select models whose descriptions contains any nouns/verbs/adjectives from the caption.
-(2) \texttt{Description (CLIP)}: we embed model descriptions into the CLIP feature space, and directly compare the similarity between the image/sketch query feature and the description feature.
+\sysubmit{We test metadata-based search on image- and sketch-based retrieval, with two ways of description-matching.
+(1) \texttt{Description (text)}: we caption image/sketch queries using BLIP~\cite{li2022blip} and retrieve models whose descriptions contain any nouns, verbs, or adjectives (i.e., any non-filler words) that appear in the caption.
+(2) \texttt{Description (CLIP)}: we embed model descriptions into CLIP features and compare the similarity between the image/sketch query feature and the description feature.}

-For both image and sketch queries, our method outperforms the two mentioned model-description-based baselines, and it does not require manually collecting model descriptions.
-Typical failures of the baselines occur when captions are incorrect or when the object-centric tags are too limited to characterize the full distribution.
-Creating a comprehensive descriptions might reduce the gap, but it is infeasible to describe every visual aspect and anticipate users’ queries in advance.
+As shown in~\reftbl{clip_tag_retrieval_results}, the content-based search methods outperform the baselines while they also obviate the need for model descriptions.
+Metadata-based search typically fails when captions are incorrect or when the object-centric tags cannot describe the model fully.
+Creating comprehensive descriptions might reduce the gap, but it is time-consuming to describe every visual aspect and anticipate users’ queries in advance.
 Our evaluation does not include text-based queries, as we use the model descriptions as the ground truth.
-However, we expect model-description-based retrieval of text queries to have the same limitation, where a text query requests a visual concept that the tags fail to enumerate.
+However, we expect the baselines to have the same limitation for text queries in the case where a text query requests a visual concept that the tags fail to enumerate.

-Metadata such as network architectures, dataset names, authors, and training objectives are not reflected in the model's content, so searching based on author-provided metadata is a valuable complement to our content-based search.
-However, our experiment shows that indexing with model descriptions will not capture all visual details of the content of a model, since it is subject to incomplete/incorrect manual annotations.
-Therefore, in our \texttt{Modelverse} platform, we support the content-based search method in combination with a metadata search.